P/E RATIO: [PASS]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, 7.04%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, 6.67%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for CMA is 6.7%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, 0.94%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 8.97%, (versus the same quarter one year ago) then the stock passes.

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN THE HISTORICAL GROWTH RATE: [FAIL]